Working in a warehouse, factory, or distribution center can be a very risky and physically-demanding job.

 Drivers may also be bitten by dogs.
 If a third party’s negligence caused their injury, the driver will likely have a personal injury claim in addition to a workers’ compensation claim.

-Why Hire a North Carolina Workers’ Compensation Attorney?
+Why Hire a North Carolina Warehouse and Factory Accidents Attorney?

 The large corporations that operate warehouses, factories, and distribution centers often have multiple layers of bureaucracy.